solana-labs/solana/docs/src/developing/intro/programs.md

 ## Executable

 When a Solana program is deployed onto the network, it is marked as "executable" by the [BPF Loader Program](../runtime-facilities/programs.md#bpf-loader).
-This allows the Solana runtime to efficently and properly execute the compiled program code.
+This allows the Solana runtime to efficiently and properly execute the compiled program code.

 ## Upgradable

-Unline other blockchains, Solana programs can be upgraded after they are deployed to the network.
+Unlike other blockchains, Solana programs can be upgraded after they are deployed to the network.

 Native programs can only be upgraded as part of cluster updates when new software releases are made.